Negative and Positive

 The Past and Learning

 When I started inspecting many years ago, I was, admittedly, not the most informed inspector but with each inspection, I learned and realized I needed more and more training from industry classes such as The National Oak Flooring Manufacturing Association, Mohawk University installation classes, the National Wood Flooring Association, The Ceramic Tile Education Foundation, Shaw Commercial Training and CFI.
 After each class, I realized how little I knew, and how much I needed to learn.
 I still have a long way to go.
-Into this mixed, I also learned something else.
-After attending each class, when I had interaction with other inspectors, many questioned why I was attending installation classes?
+I also learned something else.
+After attending each class, when I had interaction with other inspectors, many questioned why I was attending installation classes.
 I quickly learned there were two groups of inspectors.
 The first, those with little to no installation background who had a false superior attitude that installation skill was an industry myth, that anyone could read a book to know all that is needed to know about installation procedures; and how to inspect installation complaints without first hand installation experience.
 Then, there are the winners.
 Those with installation backgrounds who know the value of installation knowledge and training.

 Blame the Installer